moonflowerrr/CSS360-Winter-WaveY-Jayda/README.md

 - Bonus round questions which do not affect overall score or number of questions that can be attemoted
 - Automatic progression through questions
 - The final scoreboard and results is displayed after 10 questions
-- A leaderboard which ranks all the attempts of the user in the current session
+- A leaderboard which ranks all the attempts of users who have interacted with the bot
 - Exit command to end game early with "/exit"
 - Session management to prevent faulty gameplay